TimurKady/django-fast-treenode/README.md

 Released under [MIT License](https://github.com/TimurKady/django-fast-treenode/blob/main/LICENSE).

 ## Cautions
-The code provided is intended for testing by developers and is not recommended for use in production projects.
-Only general tests were carried out.
-The risk of using the code lies entirely with you.
+The provided code is already being used in production projects, even though I have only done general testing.
+That is why the risk of using the code lies entirely with you.

-Don't access treenode fields directly!
+**Warning**: don't access the tree node fields directly!
 Most of them have been removed as unnecessary.
-Use functions documented in the [source application](https://github.com/fabiocaccamo/django-treenode).
+In the future, only `tn_parent` and `tn_priority` will be kept.
+Use the functions described in the documentation above or the documentation for the [original application](https://github.com/fabiocaccamo/django-treenode).

 ## Credits
 This software contains, uses, including in a modified form: